 In addition, he also posted his SG REIT portfolio (see below), although he left out the market value.

-Nevertheless, I did some basic calculation base on the market prices on 19 March 21 (at the time of writing), and his REITs portfolio alone is worth around SGD 3.2 million (assuming he did not buy or sell much since Jan 21).
+Nevertheless, I did some basic calculations based on the market prices on 19 March 21 (at the time of writing), and his REITs portfolio alone is worth around SGD 3.2 million (assuming he did not buy or sell much since Jan 21).
 See below.

 It appears that his REITs portfolio is heavy on REITs like Keppel DC REIT, Keppel Infrastructure Trust, Parkway Life REIT and Ascendas REIT.
 Very high conviction in Keppel DC REIT (but could be due to its share price increase).